Theoness1/vanilla-claws/README.md

+## About
-Mod adds vanilla style claws
+A mod that adds vanilla-styled claws